mmore21/tutorial/README.md

-# MAZ'S BEGINNER PYTHON PROJECTS
+# PYTHON PROJECTS

-Just a noob trying to learn to program in Python.
-I'm uploading all projects I do from an online MIT course and any other projects that challenge me.
-Hoping to learn a lot!
+Using this repo as a hub to store all the Python challenges, programs, and mini-projects I make as I learn the language.